Tradescantia spathacea Sw.

 Ephemerum bicolor, Ephemerum discolor, Rhoeo discolor, Rhoeo spathacea, Tradescantia discolor, Tradescantia odoratissima, Tradescantia versicolor

 Tradescantia spathacea is a clump-forming plant that forms rosettes of narrow dark green leaves with purple undersides.
-It grows up to 12 inches (30 cm) tall rosette.
-The leaves are narrow, spirally arranged, linear-lanceolate, stiffly-ascending, sword-shaped, up to 12 inches (30 cm) long.
-Flowers are white, enclosed by long-lasting, boat-shaped, and purple bracts.
-The flowers bloom throughout the year.
+It grows up to 12 inches (30 cm) tall.
+Leaves are stiffly-ascending, sword-shaped, and up to 12 inches (30 cm) long.
+Flowers are white, enclosed by long-lasting boat-shape purple bracts, and appear in axillary cymes throughout the year.
 They are followed by 3-celled capsules.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).